renerbaffa/dog-breeds-dashboard/README.md

 # Dog Breeds Dashboard

-Technical assessment: Dog Breeds Web Dashbar that allows user to consult random images of dogs selected by breed
+Technical assessment: Dog Breeds Web Dashbar that allows user to consult random images of dogs selected by breed.

 ## Running the project
 You can use either npm or yarn to run the project and the tests